-If your sugar wax consistently turns out too hard, you’re over cooking it.
+If your sugar wax consistently comes out too hard, you’re overcooking it.

 Add more lemon juice (the exact amount depends on how hard the sugar mix is) and continue boiling for another 1-2 minutes.
 If it’s still too hard, add more lemon juice and keep boiling.

-If it still turns out too hard, forget the thermometer and just try cooking it for a shorter amount of time.
+If you’ve tried batch after batch and it’s always too hard, forget the thermometer and just try cooking it for a shorter amount of time.
 And don’t let your sugar wax cool in the metal pot you cooked it in or it will keep cooking even after you take it off the burner.